AmirYalamov/YalamovPing/README.md

 ## Installation

-Download the project ZIP file and change directories into the project's directory.
+Download the ```project.zip``` file and change directories into the project's directory.
 Type the following command into the terminal to install the args library:

 ```bash
 sudo make install